 You'll need to sell yourself to employers to stand out from the competition - before you start your apprenticeship search, discover how to make the best possible application

-Apprenticeships provide a great opportunity for young workers to gain practical, hands-on experience while studying for a qualification and earning a wage.
+Apprenticeships provide a great opportunity for workers to gain practical, hands-on experience while studying for a qualification and earning a wage.

 Many of the UK's leading employers now offer apprenticeships.
 Discover how to stay ahead of the crowd and increase your chances of securing a position.

 Before you apply for apprenticeships, it's important to know what employers in your chosen field will be expecting of you, as well as what each specific apprenticeship will involve.

 As apprenticeships are open to a range of applicants, with some asking for no more than being over the age of 16 and not in full-time education as entry requirements, employers aren't necessarily looking to hire candidates with the most prior work experience or highest level of qualification.

 Your ability to demonstrate hard skills, such as IT literacy or grasp of a second language, and soft skills, such as excellent communication and organisation - as well as your career ambitions - will be highly valued.
 For instance, you don't need to have had an office job to apply for an HR apprenticeship.
 You'll be able to impress if you discuss the time management and organisation skills you picked up completing school work.